buildbarn/bonanza/docs/filesystem_merkletree.md

 use the same heuristic to find cut points, you are likely to find the same cut points as last time, and you'll get many identical segment objects, even in the face of changes having occurred in the file.

-When the file is really big, a single indirection object is not enough.
-Objects have a max of 256 outgoing references.
+When the file is really big, you can imagine wanting more than one indirection object.
-In this case you can have one indirection object point to another indirection object.
 Let's say you have 300 file segments objects you need to refer to.
-You could have an indirection object have 255 FileContents messages that point to file segments, and then one final one that points to another indirection object that contains the remaining 45 file segments.
+You could have an indirection object have 200 FileContents messages that point to file segments, and then one final one that points to another indirection object that contains the remaining 100 file segments.
 You could also have two indirection objects with 150 FileContents pointing to file objects each, and then one object that has two FileContents messages pointing to each of those.

 Just like with the job of splitting up a big file, here there's also naive ways to arrange this tree of FileContents messages, and smarter ones.
 Bonanza uses a smarter one.
 It uses a prollyTree (`/pkg/model/core/btree/prolly_tree`) [https://docs.dolthub.com/architecture/storage-engine/prolly-tree](https://docs.dolthub.com/architecture/storage-engine/prolly-tree).
 Imagine our 300 FileContents messages in one big list.
 We need to decide where to "make a cut".
 The nodes we cut we'll put in a new object, and where we cut them from, we'll replace with a FileContents message that points to the new file.
 So in the file case, we had to cut at the granularity of bytes, here we cut at the granularity of FileContents messages.